juaml/junifer/docs/using/codeless.rst

 done using the ``storage`` section, which must be configured using the ``kind`` key to specify the storage to use, and additional keys to pass parameters.

-For example, to use the :class:`.SQLiteFeatureStorage` storage, we just need to specify where we want to store the results:
+For example, to use the :class:`.HDF5FeatureStorage` storage, we just need to specify where we want to store the results:

 .. code-block:: yaml

     storage:
-      kind: SQLiteFeatureStorage
+      kind: HDF5FeatureStorage
-      uri: /data/junifer/example/oasis_vbm_testing.sqlite
+      uri: /data/junifer/example/oasis_vbm_testing.hdf5

 Complete Example